[4 MIN READ]

 The threat is real, and while it’s easy to say we’ll get through this together, the worry remains.

 Gartner, the world’s leading research and advisory company, conducted a survey to capture insights on consumer fears.
-The results gathered between March 3-5, 2020, and March 18-20, 2020, demonstrate the evolution of consumers’ concerns around coronavirus as shown in the chart below:
+The results gathered between March 3-5, 2020, and March 18-20, 2020, demonstrate the evolution of consumers’ concerns around coronavirus as shown in the chart below.

-As we embrace our new normal (which we all hope is temporary) and come to grips with the uncertain realities during the time of COVID-19, it’s important to remember this health crisis won’t last forever.
+As we embrace our new normal (which we all hope is temporary) and come to grips with the uncertain realities during and after the time of COVID-19, it’s important to remember this health crisis won’t last forever.
 For sure, some of the changes ushered in by COVID-19 are likely to change the fabric of societies the world over, but humans are an innovative lot and we will adapt.
-We will embrace new modes of working.
+We will continue to embrace new modes of working.
 We will reprioritize how and where we spend our time.
 We will learn new skills.
-And, we will learn to connect with each other in new, equally meaningful ways.
+And we will learn to connect with each other in new, equally meaningful ways.

 It’s okay to be concerned, afraid even.
 However, in these uncertain times it’s important to find ways to stay grounded for your mental, physical and spiritual well-being.
 Here are a few tips we’ve found helpful:

 - Stay connected: Set up a recurring video chat with your friends or (gasp!) call your parents.